Adldap2/Adldap2-Laravel/docs/auth/setup.md

 The LDAP array contains two elements each with a key and value.

-The `discover` key contains the LDAP users attribute you would like your authenticating users to be located by.
+The `locate_users_by` key contains the LDAP users attribute you would like your authenticating users to be located by.

 > **Note**: If you're using the `NoDatabaseUserProvider` it is extremely important to know that this value is used as the key to retrieve the inputted username from the `Auth::attempt()` credentials array.
 >
-> For example, if you're executing an `Auth::attempt(['username' => 'jdoe..'])` and you have a `discover` value set to `userprincipalname` then the Adldap2-Laravel auth driver will try to retrieve your users username from the given credentials array with the key `userprincipalname`.
+> For example, if you're executing an `Auth::attempt(['username' => 'jdoe..'])` and you have a `locate_users_by` value set to `userprincipalname` then the Adldap2-Laravel auth driver will try to retrieve your users username from the given credentials array with the key `userprincipalname`.
 This would generate an exception since this key does not exist in the above credentials array.

 For example, executing the following: